Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 * Users can perform natural language queries for accurate responses.

 ## Prerequisites
-* You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site
+- You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site.
-* Ensure that you have authentication credentials with the right access.
+- Make sure you have authentication credentials with the right access.

 ## Limitations
 - Doesn't index attachment files or comments.